The Full Story

 Lastly, I am personally creating 1 roast per year in honor of a fallen soldier and donating the proceeds to help families of veterans suffering from ptsd and other issues.

-On the back of our Popskull Pitch bags, you'll see, "Rich, I'll see you on the high ground" as a tribute to he and his family.
+On the bottom of our Popskull Pitch bags, you'll see, "Rich, I'll see you on the high ground" as a tribute to he and his family.

-I'm currently in the process of partnering with some wonderful folks in my home state of North Carolina and beyond.
-We will be building a roastery that combines traditional roast techniques and machines with a brand new, environmentally friendly technology for creating coffee.
-(Stay tuned the details are gonna be incredible!)
+I've partnered with some wonderful folks in my home state of North Carolina and beyond.
+We built a roastery that combines traditional roast techniques and machines with a brand new, environmentally friendly technology for creating coffee.

 We care about creating community professionally and with each customer we serve and hope to be offering a very special community service along with our roastery.